Build Your Healthcare Team

 - How can you communicate with the provider outside of appointment times?
 What is their availability?

-- What is the provider’s experience treating others with the same long-term disease(s) as you?
+- What is the provider’s experience treating others with the same chronic health condition(s) as you?
 Can they provide you with any results or outcomes?

 - Is the provider board certified or licensed in their field?